 Some important points to note

-Occasionally a skin biopsy is needed to help with diagnosis - for example if there is uncertainty as to the cause of a rash or if you have hair loss where the cause is not clear.
-I can perform this procedure in central London, however if you live a long distance from London I would need to refer you to a local Dermatologist.
+- Occasionally a skin biopsy is needed to help with diagnosis - for example if there is uncertainty as to the cause of a rash or if you have hair loss where the cause is not clear.
+If you live a long distance from London this may be difficult to arrange.

 Before your consultation

-Take clear photographs showing your condition (in focus, good lighting, showing all affected areas) and send to my secretary ahead of your consultation.
+- Take clear photographs showing your condition (in focus, good lighting, showing all affected areas) and send to my secretary ahead of your consultation.

-Write down any questions that you wish to discuss with me.
+- Write down any questions that you wish to discuss with me.

 Make sure that you have a list of any current medications.